sandyherho/sandyherho/README.md

 - 🛰️ Integrating data-driven with traditional numerical approaches for comprehensive analysis

 ## Technologies & Tools
-- 💻 Proficient in Python, MATLAB, R, and Julia
+- 💻 Proficient in Python, MATLAB, R, Fortran, and Julia
 - 📊 Data analysis with tools like
 - 🛠️ Experience with numerical modeling software: cGENIE